zhxiaokang/FScompare/README.md

 ## Citation
 If you use FScompare in your scientific work, please cite:
-> Zhang, Xiaokang, and Inge Jonassen.
-"A Comparative Analysis of Feature Selection Methods for Biomarker Discovery in Study of Toxicant-treated Atlantic Cod (Gadus morhua) Liver." arXiv preprint arXiv:1905.08048 (2019).
+> Zhang X., Jonassen I. (2019) A Comparative Analysis of Feature Selection Methods for Biomarker Discovery in Study of Toxicant-Treated Atlantic Cod (Gadus Morhua) Liver.
+In: Bach K., Ruocco M. (eds) Nordic Artificial Intelligence Research and Development.
+NAIS 2019.
+Communications in Computer and Information Science, vol 1056.
+Springer, Cham. https://doi.org/10.1007/978-3-030-35664-4_11